Back to Articles

 If you use the data to make small, targeted changes, yes.
 The term "looksmaxxing" has a bad reputation from aggressive internet forums, but the core concept is sound: optimizing what you have.

-- Visualization: This is where the specific features of apps like Glow Up & Attractiveness Test come in handy.
-Being able to see yourself as a 10/10 through AI image generation is a massive motivator.
-It's hard to strive for a "better look" if you can't visualize it, but seeing a concrete image of your potential makes the goal feel reachable.
+• Visualization: This is where apps like Glow Up & Attractiveness Test stand out.
+Being able to see yourself as a 10/10 through AI image generation gives you a concrete target.
+It's much easier to work toward a look you can already see.

 Are these apps safe to use?